 “Theatre Aquarius, like many institutions in the non-profit sector, has big dreams, grand visions, and limited resources.
 That is exactly why a partner like david premi architecture has been so essential for us.
 They share our inspiration, and have the flexibility and responsiveness to help us actualize those ideas, while taking innovative approaches to ensure that the finished project reflects the vision, and not the roadblocks that were overcome along the way.”Lorna Zaremba, General Manager Theatre Aquarius

-The Fibroblast Tower is a prosthetic intervention that is designed to begin the healing process of a natural ecosystem, the Niagara Escarpment.
+The Fibroblast Tower is concept designed to begin the healing process of a natural ecosystem, the Niagara Escarpment.
 Seen as a barrier, the residents of the City of Hamilton have attempted to conquer this World Biosphere Refuge by scarring its surface with roads, paths, and funicular railways to overcome travel challenges.
 The result is a dysfunctional relationship where the escarpment has become a symbol of the City’s political and environmental shortcomings.

 The Niagara Escarpment is both a connector and a divider.
 It connects land and water, nations, urban and rural environments along its length.
 It provides a conduit for wildlife.
-The Bruce Trail runs the length of the escarpment from Queenston on the Niagara River to Tobermory on the Bruce Peninsula, providing a venue for uninterrupted nature walks of 890 kilometers in length.
 The breadth of the escarpment divides the environments above and below, creating a barrier for travel and movement of goods.